- Brisbane City Council

 New levy zone

-- the metro zone—made up of the 12 local government areas in South-East Queensland, including Noosa and Toowoomba
+- the metro zone—comprising 12 south-east Queensland local government areas

 - the regional zone—made up of the remaining 27 local government areas in the current levy zone.